Dantekam/VRMuseum/README.md

 ### Features
 - Proximity-based UI panels
 - Environmentally Designed exhibits to make the dinosaur feel at home
 - Accurate educational content for each species represented
+- Jazzy music to play on loop throughout museum experience
+- Confetti awarded to those who visit all ten exhibits

 ### Bonus
 **Bonus 1: 10+ Exhibitions**